src-d/sourced-ce/docs/architecture.md

 ## Persistence

-To prevent losing data when restarting services, or upgrading containers, its data is stored in volumes.
+To prevent losing data when restarting services, or upgrading containers, the data is stored in volumes.
 These volumes also share the same prefix with the containers in the same environment, e.g. `srcd-c3jjlwq_gitbase_repositories`.

 These are the most relevant volumes:
-- `gitbase_repositories`, stores the repositories to be analyzed,
+- `gitbase_repositories`, stores the repositories to be analyzed
-- `gitbase_indexes`, stores the gitbases indexes,
+- `gitbase_indexes`, stores the gitbases indexes
 - `metadata`, stores the metadata from GitHub pull requests, issues, users...
-- `postgres`, stores the dashboards and charts used by the web interface.
+- `postgres`, stores the dashboards and charts used by the web interface